codingconcepts/dg/README.md

         format: 2006-01-02
 ```

+The range generate currently supports the following data types:

+* `date` - Generate dates between a from and to value
+* `int`  - Generate integers between a from and to value

 ##### match

 Generates data by matching data in another table.
 In this example, we'll assume there's a CSV file for the `significant_event` input that generates the following table: